 Working as a team with the Xerces Society Endangered Species and Pollinator Program staff, the person who fills this position will:

-- Coordinate and provide educational training workshops to community scientists on bumble bee conservation, survey techniques, and species identification.
+- Coordinate and provide educational training workshops to community scientists on bumble bee conservation, survey techniques, photography, and species identification.

 - Accurately identify bumble bees from submitted photos and maintain a database of observations and associated data.